-The specialty pharmaceutical industry component of women's health is not subject to seasonal sales fluctuation.
+The specialty pharmaceutical industry component of women's health is not subject to seasonal sales fluctuation, however, we anticipate that high deductible and annual prescription copay resets under commercial insurance plans at the beginning of the calendar year will affect our first quarter net revenue.

 Item 7A.
-Quantitative and Qualitative Disclosures about Market Risk
+Quantitative and Qualitative Disclosures About Market Risk

-We had a cash balance of approximately \$161,613,000 as of December 31, 2018.
+We had a cash balance of approximately \$160,830,000 as of December 31, 2019.
 We hold certain portions of our cash balances in overnight money market placements all of which are fully available to us to support our cash flow requirements.
 The primary objective of our investment policy is to preserve principal and maintain proper liquidity to meet operating needs.
 Our investment policy specifies credit quality standards for our investments and limits the amount of credit exposure to any single issue, issuer or type of investment.
 Our primary exposure to market risk is interest rate sensitivity, which is affected by changes in the general level of U.S. interest rates.
-To minimize this risk, we intend to maintain a portfolio that may include cash, cash equivalents and investment securities available-forsale in a variety of securities which may include money market funds, government and non-government debt securities and commercial paper, all with various maturity dates.
+To minimize this risk, we intend to maintain an investment portfolio that may include cash, cash equivalents and investment securities available-for-sale in a variety of securities which may include money market funds, government and non-government debt securities and commercial paper, all with various maturity dates.
 Due to the low risk profile of our investments, an immediate 100 basis point change in interest rates would not have a material effect on the fair market value of our portfolio.

-We are also subject to market risk in connection with borrowings under our Term Loan.
-Amounts borrowed under our Term Loan bear interest at a rate equal to the sum of (i) one-month LIBOR (subject to a LIBOR floor of 1.50%) plus (ii) 7.75% per annum.
-At December 31, 2018, the outstanding principal balance on our Term Loan, net of issuance costs, was approximately \$73,381,000.
-Considering the total outstanding balance of approximately \$75,000,000, as of December 31, 2018, a 1.0% change in interest rates would result in an impact to income before income taxes of approximately \$750,000 per year.
+As of April 24, 2019, we repaid all amounts outstanding under the MidCap Agreement and became subject to market risk in connection with borrowings under the Financing Agreement.
+Amounts borrowed under the Financing Agreement will accrue interest at either (i) 3-month LIBOR plus 7.75%, subject to a LIBOR floor of 2.70% or (ii) the prime rate plus 6.75%, subject to a prime rate floor of 5.20%.
+Considering the total outstanding principal balance under the Financing Agreement of approximately \$200,000,000 at December 31, 2019, a 1.0% change in interest rates would result in an impact to income before income taxes of approximately \$2,000,000 per year.